 Dr. Matthew Ward

-In September of 2003 the VMS became associated with the Medical Staff Association.
+In September of 2003 the VMS officially associated with the Medical Staff Association.
 The VMS currently has three distinct member groups:

-- Honourary Members: Those members who have retired and have been recognized by the VMS as having done something outstanding in the medical field.
+- Honourary Members: Those members who have retired and have been recognized by the VMS as outstanding members.

 - Associate Members: Physicians who have retired.